 What Exactly is a Gamepad?
 Your Essential Gaming Companion

+What is a gamepad, and what are its core components?
 A gamepad is a handheld input device designed for controlling video games, typically held with two hands, using thumbs and fingers for input.
 It’s the primary interface for most modern video game consoles and has become increasingly popular for PC and mobile gaming due to its ergonomic design and versatile control scheme.

 At its heart, a gamepad integrates several key components to provide intuitive control: